[?] Subscribe To This Site

 Sponsored Links

-Here's the finished cage partially set up indoors - the blue glue and black lettering on the PVC is a bit, um, unfinished, so we spray-painted it a bright blue.
+Above: Here's the finished hutch frame and cage partially set up indoors.
+The blue glue and black lettering on the PVC looks a bit, um, unfinished, so we spray-painted it a bright blue.

 Okay, here's the plan for a PVC frame for indoor rabbit cages

-PVC frame for a large indoor rabbit cage
+PVC frame specs for a large indoor rabbit cage

 Materials List: